Dejan Stanković: Sampdoria

 On 6 October 2022, Stanković signed a contract until the end of the season with struggling Serie A club Sampdoria.
+He left Sampdoria by the end of season, after failing to save the team from relegation in a situation aggravated by financial struggles.

+Ferencváros

+On 4 September 2023, he was appointed as the coach of Nemzeti Bajnokság I club Ferencvárosi TC.
+On 14 December 2023, Ferencváros drew with ACF Fiorentina at the Groupama Arena on the last match day of the 2023–24 UEFA Europa Conference League group stage.
+Ferencváros finished in the second place and qualified for the knockout stage.

+In an interview with La Gazzetta dello Sport, it was a big achievement to draw twice with ACF Fiorentina and being the coach of Ferencváros teaches him to handle stress as a football manager.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+On 16 May 2024, he resigned from his position.

+Spartak Moscow

+On 16 May 2024, Russian Premier League club Spartak Moscow announced they signed a two-year contract with Stanković, beginning in the 2024–25 season, he would not be coaching the remaining 2023–24 games.
+On 11 November 2025, Stanković left Spartak by mutual consent, with the club in 6th place.

 Personal life

-Stanković was born in Belgrade, present day Serbia, to Bora and Dragica and has a brother Siniša.
-He is married to Ana Ačimovič, whom he met at the age of 19, and who is a sister of former professional footballer Milenko Ačimovič, Stanković's former teammate at Red Star.
+Stanković was born in Belgrade, present day Serbia, to Borislav and Dragica and has a brother Siniša.
+He was married to Ana Ačimovič, whom he met at the age of 19, and who is a sister of former professional footballer Milenko Ačimovič, Stanković's former teammate at Red Star.
 The pair has three sons; Stefan (b.
 2000), Filip (b.
 2002) and Aleksandar (b.
-2005), and the family resides in Milan.
+2005).
 All of his three sons were members of Inter Milan football academy.

-Stanković and his family spend much of their free time in the Slovenian capital Ljubljana, the birthplace of his wife and residence of his brother-in-law Milenko.
-As of February 2014, Stanković played amateur football for veteran's club KMN Olimpija Ljubljana, where he played alongside his brother in law and a number of former professional footballers (e.g. Sebastjan Cimirotič, Ermin Rakovič, and Igor Lazič).
+Stanković is married to Slovene journalist Anita Bojanić.
+On 19 January 2025, their daughter Anđela was born.